 I recently read and reposted an article, This is Not a Blog Post, about the changing landscape of blogs to article-based sites, and vice versa.
 After reading I began to think about blogs and websites: what keeps them separate, what binds them together and what do they mean for businesses.

 In the world of constant communication, internet, and a general population of tech-savvy people and easy-to-create websites and blogs, the line that divides a blog from a website is blurring.
-On a daily basis I visit many blogs and websites but rarely stop to think wether the site I am on is considered a blog or a website.
+On a daily basis I visit many blogs and websites but rarely stop to think whether the site I am on is considered a blog or a website.
+Most business owners request help from Axxel Marketing SG to improve their rankings and attract more customers.
 I’d first like to look at this topic formally.
 In order to get a more complete idea of a blog and a website, in the traditional sense, I pulled the definition of each from three separate dictionaries to further understand the definitions:

 - Dictionary.com: A connected group of pages on the World Wide Web regarded as a single entity, usually maintained by one person or organization and developed to a single topic or several closely related topics.